 Modern ID&V options via Video + QES

-Accurate and timely Identity Verification and Validation (ID&V) is at the heart of a successful service.
+Accurate and timely Identity Verification and Validation (ID&V) is at the heart of any service requiring documented identity assurance.
 Modern technologies enable 100% of current processes to be transacted better digitaly.
 Of course, there should also be secondary procedures for those needing extra support, such as special needs or digitally unable.
 It's all about providing a range of choices with acceptable provenance and security for all modes, whilst enabling benefits of speed, safety, low cost and transparency for those willing to participate.

 Icon UK represents Namirial in the UK.
 Namirial is one of foremost European providers of eSignatures (and associated technologies, such as Trust Services, eSeals, etc.) with a broad portfolio of services including capabilities to operate as a QTSP.
 Millions of users across many types of high value complex transactions securely transact on a daily basis for everything from vehicles to healthcare.